Table of contents:

 Presence of loops under the fabric

-Maintaining your sewing machine plays a vital role in preventing looped thread problems.
-Regular maintenance and choosing the right thread for your fabric not only prevents malfunctions but also ensures smooth and precise sewing.
-Here are some practical tips to keep your machine in perfect condition and guarantee impeccable results with every project.
+To avoid any sewing machine thread looping issues, maintaining your equipment plays a crucial role.
+Regular maintenance and choosing thread suited to your fabric not only prevent malfunctions but also ensure smooth and precise sewing.
+Here are some practical tips to keep your machine in perfect condition and guarantee flawless results for every project.

 Regular maintenance of your sewing machine

-Remove any lint caught under the bobbin case or around the feed dogs, and remember to clean after every project or every two to three uses, depending on the intensity.
-A clean machine helps you avoid problems with thread tension and improper threading.
+Remove lint trapped under the bobbin case or around the feed dogs and remember to clean after each project or every two to three uses depending on intensity.
+With a clean machine, you avoid thread tension and incorrect threading problems.

-Also check your manual to identify the oiling points.
-For optimal operation of your machine, use special sewing machine oil and apply a few drops to the rails and pivots.
-Regular lubrication protects the mechanisms and prevents skipped stitches.
+Also check the manual to identify oiling points.
+For optimal machine operation, use special sewing machine oil and apply a few drops on the rails and pivots.
+Regular lubrication protects mechanisms and prevents skipped stitches.

 The presser foot is an important accessory to improve stitch quality and avoid loops.

-Don't let a malfunction ruin your work.
-Verotex's qualified technicians are ready to help.
-Call us now !
+Don’t let a malfunction ruin your work.
+Verotex’s qualified technicians are ready to assist.
+Call us now!

-Cotton thread is suitable for natural fabrics like linen or cotton, while polyester is suitable for synthetic materials.
-A quality thread reduces the risk of unbalanced tension and looping.
+Cotton thread suits natural fabrics like linen or cotton, while polyester is suitable for synthetic materials.
+Choosing a French cotton thread limits irregular tension problems and prevents loop formation.

-Another way to avoid the problem of looping thread on a sewing machine is to use a good combination of thread, fabric, and needle: a flat needle is suitable for cotton, a pointed needle is suitable for tight-knit fabrics, and a ballpoint needle is suitable for elastic.
-A good combination prevents unsightly loops and ensures clean seams.
+Another way to avoid the problem of thread looping on a sewing machine is a good combination of thread, fabric, and needle: a flat needle is suitable for cotton, a sharp point works for tight fabrics, and a ballpoint needle is for stretch fabrics.
+A good combo prevents unsightly loops and ensures neat stitches.

 Leave a comment